shanev/tempdb/README.md

 ## Usage

-Initialize TempDB
+Initialize TempDB:
 ```js
 const db = new TempDB();
 ```

-Add a key/value pair
+Add a key/value pair.
+Value is anything that can be stored as JSON.
+Expires (in seconds) is optional.
 ```js
 db.add(key, value, expires);
 ```

-Find by key
+Find by key:
 ```js
 const value = await db.find(key);
 ```